Ovarian cysts

 The endometriosis support page in our Women's Health Hub offers a wide range of expert advice, information and tools.

 Most ovarian cysts develop naturally as part of your menstrual cycle.
 Others may develop because of an overgrowth of cells.
 They usually form because of hormonal changes in your body.
+Ovarian cysts can also be caused if you have another health condition such as endometriosis.

-Ovarian cysts can also be caused if you have another health condition such as endometriosis or polycystic ovarian syndrome (PCOS).
 For more information, see our sections on types and causes of ovarian cysts.

-Not usually.
-The most common type of ovarian cyst is relatively small and is unlikely to affect your weight.
+Ovarian cysts don’t usually cause weight gain.
 But feeling bloated can be a symptom of having an ovarian cyst.
 This might make you feel as though you’ve put on weight.

 If you have polycystic ovary syndrome (PCOS), you may put on weight as part of that condition.